 With the shift from a state of emergency into a state of protracted crisis in Syria, the humanitarian response in Lebanon ought to take a strategic turn.
-Funding spontaneous and sporadic humanitarian initiatives, though a necessity at the beginning of the crisis, is no longer an option five years after the start of the crisis.
+Funding spontaneous and sporadic humanitarian initiatives, though a necessity at the beginning of the crisis, is no longer an option in 2015.

-We call upon the international community to reconsider its approach towards the relief of the impact of this crisis in Lebanon.
+We call upon the international community to reconsider its approach towards the relief of the impact of this crisis in the region.
 Resources are scarce and ought to be directed strategically, after careful deliberations with national authorities.
-Priorities ought to be set at the government level and calls for funding should be emanating in consultation with UN agencies and NGOs.
+Priorities ought to be set at the government level instead of being driven by calls for funding emanating solely from UN agencies and NGOs.

-The Ministry of Public Health (MoPH) is the primary national authority in the health sector in Lebanon and will, as such, assume its leadership role in coordinating health response efforts and guiding them in the direction which best fits this national crisis response strategy.
+The Ministry of Public Health (MoPH) is the primary national authority in the health sector in Lebanon and will, as such, assume its leadership role in coordinating health response efforts and guiding them in the direction which best fits the national strategy.